RAKWireless/rakwireless-docs/docs/Product-Categories/WisTrio/RAK815/Quickstart/README.md

 <rk-img
   src="/assets/images/wistrio/rak815/quickstart/5application-demonstration/scanned-ble-ttn-stat.jpg"
   width="75%"
-  caption="Scanned BLE Device Information shown in TTN" />
+  caption="Scanned BLE Device Information is shown in TTN" />

 * In addition, if you connect the LCD to the device LCD expansion interface, you can